keptn/lifecycle-toolkit/docs/docs/use-cases/keda.md

 ```

 As we can see in this example, by setting the `url` field,
-we are now referring to the `KeptnMetric` and fetching it from the
+we are now referring to the `KeptnMetric` and fetch it from the
 Keptn Metrics Operator.
 KEDA will scale up our application, until our target value or `1` is reached,
 or we hit the maximum number of replicas which is `3` in this example.